macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 45: May 16, 2019

+**Today's Progress**: #R5D45 Didn't get the job but at least they were kind enough to let me know that I was their next best choice.
+Kata completed: #Codewars "A Chain adding function" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 700 @ Codewars, - 67768 @ Hackerrank - 1 hours of study.
+Goals: 1.learn SQL 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

+## Day 44: May 15, 2019

+**Today's Progress**: #R5D44 Got a job interview for a Filemaker developer position.
+Solved today: #Codewars "Product of consecutive Fib numbers", "Twice linear" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 700 @ Codewars, - 67768 @ Hackerrank - 1 hours of study.
+Goals: 1.learn SQL 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 43: May 14, 2019

 **Today's Progress**: #R5D43 Fixed a script to send html emails from Filemaker pro for a customer.
 Challenges solved: #Codewars "Valid Parentheses", "Maximum subarray sum" #100DaysOfCode #javascript #React #freeCodeCamp